rwaldron/Sublime-JSLint/README.md

 - Notification Support
 	- Using Growl (http://growl.info/) on OSX and notify-send on Ubuntu/Linux.
-	- Those settings are configurable on "sublime-jslint (Linux).sublime-settings", "sublime-jslint (OSX).sublime-settings", and "sublime-jslint (Windows).sublime-settings".
+	- Those settings are configurable on "Sublime-JSLint (Linux).sublime-settings", "Sublime-JSLint (OSX).sublime-settings", and "Sublime-JSLint (Windows).sublime-settings".

 Requirements
 -------------